 Additionally, Cllr Gilroy also said that there are examples of premises in intervention areas which cannot simply be connected via cables.

 “There is a beautiful place in north Sligo called Dernish island.
 It would cost some money to provide that one house with service, will it actually get to these kind of corners?
 You won’t lay a cable or run a wire to it, it’s just not feasible.”

 Mr. Malone said: “There will be some areas in need of alternative solutions which would possibly involve something wireless or a satellite which doesn’t compromise the quality of the service.”

 Cllr Arthur Gibbons asked about the level of supervision on site, reminding the council of previous instances in which poorly placed cables and wires accidentally cut in the past.

-"When the old version of broadband was being rolled out, there was optic cables put in hedgerows and left along walls in country areas because the contractors were trying to meet a deadline.
-Between 2000 and 2004, there was a number of post offices and small banks that lost there communications because a farmer went digging in his field and cut through a cable that he couldn't see.
-Will contractors be overseen to ensure this does not happen again?"
+“When the old version of broadband was being rolled out, there was optic cables put in hedgerows and left along walls in country areas because the contractors were trying to meet a deadline.
+Between 2000 and 2004, there was a number of post offices and small banks that lost their communications because a farmer went digging in his field and cut through a cable that he couldn’t see.
+Will contractors be overseen to ensure this does not happen again?”